-When I first posted my cashew cream of potato soup, I damn near broke the instagram server.
+When I first posted my cashew cream of potato soup, I damn near broke the Instagram server.
 There were loads of requests for the recipe so I decided to share it with all of you.
 Lucky for you, this recipe is super approachable and fun.
 Because it is so incredibly easy, you could potentially be enjoying it for yourself in absolutely no time!
 This version, I added curry seasoning, but you could leave that out and add fresh rosemary and minced garlic.
 The possibilities are endless!
-I will say that the roasted chickpeas are a lovely addition with the curry, so do give that a go if you try this.
-Ready, set, go!
+I will say that the roasted chickpeas are a lovely addition to the curry, so do give that a go if you try this.
+Ready, set, go!!

 CURRIED POTATO SOUP WITH crispy CHICKPEAS

 makes 4-6 servings, takes about 45 minutes, gluten free and soy free

 2 tablespoons Mirchi spice blend or any Indian spice blend